-16 Summarise the key emerging trends and hot topics in communications regulation in your jurisdiction.
+Summarise the key emerging trends and hot topics in communications regulation in your jurisdiction.

-One of the most significant legislative developments is the Draft Regulation on Processing of Personal Data and Protection of Privacy in the Electronic Communications Sector being submitted to public opinion.
-As per the Draft Regulation, the ICTA is given a more dominant role in the operations and practices of operators in relation to the processing of personal data.
+One of the most significant legislative developments is the Regulation on Processing of Personal Data and Protection of Privacy in Electronic Communications (Regulation).
+As per the Regulation, ICTA is given a more dominant role in the operations and practices of operators concerning the processing of personal data.